-Ann-Marie attended Carleton University before moving to Montreal to train as an actor at the National Theatre School of Canada, graduating in 1980.
-The next move brought Ann-Marie to Toronto where she immersed herself in the vibrant alternative theatre scene, and simultaneously pursued a career in television and film.
-From the outset, her work was politically informed, funny, and highly narrative.
-Ann-Marie came of age during “second wave” feminism and post-Stonewall LGBT liberation struggles, and both reaped the benefits of, and contributed to, the energy that fuelled these movements.
-She acted in new Canadian plays such as Dreaming and Duelling (Young People’s Theatre), Generals Die in Bed (Theatre Passe Muraille) and St Sam and the Nukes (Blyth Festival).
-She also appeared in independent Canadian films including The Wars and Better Than Chocolate, earned a Genie nomination for her role in I’ve Heard the Mermaids Singing, and won a Gemini Award for Where the Spirit Lives.
+Ann-Marie trained as an actor at the National Theatre School of Canada, English Section, graduating in 1980.
+She moved to Toronto where she immersed herself in the vibrant alternative theatre scene, and simultaneously pursued a career in television and film.
+Her work has always been funny, narrative, feminist, welcoming and queer.
+She has acted in many new Canadian plays such as Dreaming and Duelling (Young People’s Theatre), Generals Die in Bed (Theatre Passe Muraille) and St Sam and the Nukes (Blyth Festival); as well as in celebrated productions of Cloud Nine (Mirvish Productions) and Top Girls (Soulpepper Theatre).
+She has performed featured and lead roles in numerous TV series and several independent Canadian films including The Wars and Better Than Chocolate, earning a Genie nomination for her role in I’ve Heard the Mermaids Singing, and winning a Gemini Award for Where the Spirit Lives.